-Finally Erin Gee’s Mouthpiece 36, written for Ekmeles after working with the composer to record her Three Scenes from Sleep, and with the support of a Chamber Music America Classical Commissioning Grant, skitters and pops along with Gee’s idiosyncratic and idiomatic vocal gestures.
+Finally Erin Gee’s Mouthpiece XXXVI, written for Ekmeles after working with the composer to record her Three Scenes from Sleep, and with the support of a Chamber Music America Classical Commissioning Grant, skitters and pops along with Gee’s idiosyncratic and idiomatic vocal gestures.
+Despite the unfamiliar materials, the subtle play of repetition and variation draws the listener forward through the intricate web of voices.

-Total duration of the program is approximately 75 minutes without intermission.
+Total duration of the program is approximately 90 minutes including 10 minute intermission.

 Personnel for concert